Zuehlke/lego-agent/README.md

 ## MCP Server

 The robot can also be exposed as MCP server.
-For this, navigate to the _mcp_server_ repo and run the following:
+For this, navigate to the _mcp_server_ directory and run the following:

 ```
 uv sync